 This page explains how to present your bins, sacks and food caddies for collection.
-Follow these guidelines to avoid some of the common issues that can lead to a missed collection.
+It includes guidance to avoid a missed collection and when we may need to take more formal action.

 - Check your collection dates (and sign up to email reminders)